labcif/YPA/README.md

 ## Using Notification Analyzer as a Python script

 You only need Python (recommended Python 3) and lxml (`pip install lxml`).

+If you want a Windows Notification at the end of processing (optional): `pip install win10toast`

 You can run it as: